25. Reports

 Active ( |

-The list is enabled, has at least one recipient, at least one report, and no stale reports.
+The list is enabled, has at least one recipient, at least one item to deliver (a report or an XML compliance file), and no stale reports.
 It will run on its schedule. |

 Inactive |